ngshaohui/webdev/javascript.md

 identity(42);
 ```

-## Modifying DOM elements

-## Event listeners

 # Appendix

 ## Semicolons `;`

 Do note that semicolons are optional.

-You are encouraged to place them at the end of each line, but omitting them will not be penalised.
+You are encouraged to place them at the end of each line, but omitting them is acceptable.